-10 Avocados Benefits
+10 Health Benefits of Avocados

-1. Nutrient dense fruit
+1. Nutrient-dense fruit

 Yes, they are actually a large berry with one seed.
-One avocado contains approximately 1/3 of the daily requirement of vitamin K and folate, lots of pantothenic acid, vitamin B6, vitamin C.
+One avocado contains approximately 1/3 of the daily requirement of vitamin K and folate, lots of pantothenic acid, vitamin B6, and vitamin C.

 2. A Source of Healthy Fat

 They help increase good cholesterol.
 Avocados are full of fat, but adding avocados to the diet can increase HDL and decrease triglycerides.
 They are high in potassium, which supports healthy blood pressure.